 Taking magnetic susceptibility into account, one can calculate the magnetic permeability of the medium.
 The relative magnetic permeability is defined as $\mu_{r}$= $\frac{\mu}{\mu_{0}} = \frac{1}{1-e^2\chi_{M}^{2}}$~\cite{Bonati:2013lca,Bali:2014kia}.
 This combination is equivalent to the ratio of the magnetic induction with the external field~\cite{Bonati:2013lca,Bali:2014kia}.
-Fig.~\ref{fig:3}(b) shows the magnetic field dependence of relative magnetic permeability with temperature in the ideal HRG and VDWHRG models.
+Figure~\ref{fig:3}(b) shows the magnetic field dependence of relative magnetic permeability with temperature in the ideal HRG and VDWHRG models.
 It is observed that the relative magnetic permeability is close to unity at lower temperatures, and it starts deviating from unity (although the deviation is very small in magnitude) while going toward higher temperatures.
 The $\mu_{r}$ decreases with an increase in temperature at the lower magnetic field.
 Further, it starts to increase with the rise in the magnetic field.

-We estimate the electrical susceptibility in HRG and VDWHRG models using Eq.~(\ref{eq23}).
-Fig.~\ref{fig:4}(a) shows the temperature dependence of electrical susceptibility for different values of the magnetic field.
-One observes that electrical susceptibility increases with an increase in temperature.
-With a higher magnetic field, the electrical susceptibility is found to be suppressed at lower temperatures, and it starts to increase beyond a certain value of temperature.
+We estimate the electric charge number susceptibility in HRG and VDWHRG models using Eq.~(\ref{eq23}).
+Figure~\ref{fig:4} shows the temperature dependence of electrical susceptibility for different values of the magnetic field.
+One observes that electric charge number susceptibility increases with an increase in temperature.
+With a higher magnetic field, the electric charge number susceptibility is found to be suppressed at lower temperatures, and it starts to increase beyond a certain value of temperature.
 This limiting temperature was found to decrease with an increase in the magnetic field.
-This is because the dominant contribution to susceptibility comes from spin-0 particles ($\pi^{\pm}, k^{\pm}$, etc.), and in the presence of a magnetic field, these particles are suppressed and don't contribute to susceptibility.
+This is because the dominant contribution to susceptibility comes from spin-0 particles ($\pi^{\pm}, k^{\pm}$, etc.), and in the presence of a magnetic field, these particles are suppressed and do not contribute to susceptibility.
 As a result, the electric susceptibility decreases at low temperatures with an increase in the magnetic field.
-However, as temperature increases, the higher spin non-zero resonance particles ($ \rho^{\pm}, k^{*\pm}, \Delta$, etc.) start contributing to susceptibility, and hence susceptibility is found to increase with the magnetic field at a higher temperature.
-Having the information of electrical susceptibility, one can easily calculate the electrical permittivity (or dielectric constant) of the medium under consideration using the relation $\epsilon_{r} = 1+ \chi_{Q}^{2}$~\cite{Griffiths:1942tj}.
+However, as temperature increases, the higher-spin nonzero resonance particles ($ \rho^{\pm}, k^{*\pm}, \Delta$, etc.) start contributing to susceptibility, and hence susceptibility is found to increase with the magnetic field at a higher temperature.